AFCYBER-DREAM/ansible-collection-pidev/README.md

 ### Environment Provisioning

-Two supported options push with terraform or pull with a bootstra.sh script.
+Two supported options push with terraform or pull with a bootstrap.sh script.

 push is good for dev or managing infra with terraform, pull is good for CI/CD and docker image builds etc.